canonical/irc-bridge-operator/docs/index.md

 - [HAProxy](https://charmhub.io/haproxy): HAProxy is a TCP/HTTP reverse proxy which is particularly suited for high availability environments.
 - [PostgreSQL](https://charmhub.io/postgresql): PostgreSQL is a powerful, open source object-relational database system.
-- [Synapse](https://charmhub.io/synapse): Synapse is an open-source homeserver that is part of the Matrix.org Foundation.
+- [Synapse](https://charmhub.io/synapse): Synapse is an open-source home server that is part of the Matrix.org Foundation.
 Matrix is an open standard for communications on the internet, supporting federation, encryption and VoIP.

 ## Learn more
 * [Read more](https://charmhub.io/irc-bridge)